IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 #Use Local Hyperledger Network:

 ### Creating a Local Hyperledger Network
-There is a convenient docker-compose image that will get you a network very quickly.
+There is a convenient docker-compose script that will get you a network very quickly.

 1. Follow the docker compose [Setup Instructions](https://github.com/IBM-Blockchain/connectathon).